phpMussel/phpMussel/_docs/readme.en.md

 3) Optionally (strongly recommended for advanced users, but not recommended for beginners or for the inexperienced), open `config.ini` (located inside `vault`) - This file contains all the directives available for phpMussel.
 Above each option should be a brief comment describing what it does and what it's for.
 Adjust these options as you see fit, as per whatever is appropriate for your particular setup.
 Save file, close.

 4) Optionally, you can make using phpMussel in CLI mode easier for yourself by creating a batch file to automatically load PHP and phpMussel.
-To do this, open a plain text editor such as Notepad or Notepad++, type the complete path to the `php.exe` file in the directory of your PHP installation, followed by a space, followed by the complete path to the `loader.php` file in the directory of your phpMussel installation, save the file with a ".bat" extension somewhere that you'll find it easily, and double-click on that file to run phpMussel in the future.
+To do this, open a plain text editor such as Notepad or Notepad++, type the complete path to the `php.exe` file in the directory of your PHP installation, followed by a space, followed by the complete path to the `loader.php` file in the directory of your phpMussel installation, save the file with a `.bat` extension somewhere that you'll find it easily, and double-click on that file to run phpMussel in the future.

 5) At this point, you're done!
 However, you should probably test it out to make sure it's working properly.
 To test phpMussel, run phpMussel and try scanning the `_testfiles` directory provided with the package.

+#### 2.2 INSTALLING WITH COMPOSER

+[phpMussel is registered with Packagist](https://packagist.org/packages/maikuolan/phpmussel), and so, if you're familiar with Composer, you can use Composer to install phpMussel (you'll still need to prepare the configuration and hooks though; see "installing manually (for web servers)" steps 2 and 5).

+`composer require maikuolan/phpmussel`

 ---

+### 3. <a name="SECTION3"></a>HOW TO USE

-### 3A. <a name="SECTION3A"></a>HOW TO USE (FOR WEB SERVERS)
+#### 3.0 HOW TO USE (FOR WEB SERVERS)

 phpMussel should be able to operate correctly with minimal requirements on your part: After installing it, it should work immediately and be immediately usable.